Slab Leak FAQ: Solutions & Free Repipe Quotes

 Is Repiping Necessary to Permanently Fix Slab Leaks?

-Other than not having a slab foundation in the first place, the only way to permanently fix a slab leak is to avoid having fresh water lines located in or underneath a concrete slab.
+Aside from not having a slab foundation to begin with, the only permanent solution to fix a slab leak is to avoid placing fresh water lines in or beneath a concrete slab.

 A complete home repipe is the most cost-effective method to ensure that you can avoid any future leaks.
 We have a detailed article on the differences between repairing and repiping after a slab leak.

-While it may seem like a significant undertaking, a full home repipe is the most effective and long-lasting solution, especially if your property is older or experiences frequent slab leak issues.
+While it may seem like a significant undertaking, a full home repipe is the most effective and long-lasting solution, especially if your property is older or prone to frequent slab leak issues.

 TOC